Customer Engagement

 Prepare the necessary onboarding materials

-Before we even get to talk about any onboarding process at all, you should do a great bulk of preparative work.
-Even the most detailed checklist won’t cover every question and every pitfall.
+Before we even get to talk about any user onboarding process at all, you should do a great bulk of preparative work.
+Even the most detailed checklist won’t cover all customer inquiries and every pitfall.
 And some customers just want to explore things at their own pace.

 • Detailed help center articles that will explain every single feature and answer all common questions.